pemn/breakdown/README.md

 # Breakdown
-Provides a powerfull system to create weighted pivot tables, aggregations and reports.
+Provides a powerful system to create weighted pivot tables, aggregations and reports.
 Leverages pandas for the groupby() function and general DataFrame utilities.
 Provides funcionality similar with pandas pivot_table but with the option to specify one or more weight fields using a custom data driven template.
 Its a implementation in pure python of the same system which is also available in [Perl](https://github.com/pemn/Namedtable) and [HTML5](https://github.com/pemn/ui_grid_breakdown)